Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Fifth Water Hot Springs

-Milky turquoise pools spill into each other deep into the Utah wilderness
+Milky turquoise pools spill into each other deep in the Utah wilderness.

 Aerial view of Fifth Water Hot Springs in Utah